What White Wine For Cooking

 If you are looking for a touch of sweetness in your cooking, Riesling is the way to go.
 Its natural sweetness pairs well with spicy or savory dishes, making it a fantastic choice for Asian-inspired cuisine.
 Additionally, Riesling can be used to balance out the richness of sauces and marinades.

-See also How To Make Wine With Pears
+See also Making Wine With Grapes

 Cooking with White Wine